Groupe-Citypassenger-Inc/poc-web-push/README.md

 ### Server side

 Notifications are send using [HTTP::Request::Webpush](https://metacpan.org/pod/HTTP::Request::Webpush).
-Server must first store subscription objects (from clients) and then can use Webpush to send notification to the wanted subscription.
+Server must first store subscription objects (from clients) and then can use Webpush to send notification to the wanted subscriptions.
 In order to encode the payload and provide authentification header it must have a private and and public (the same used in subscription creation) VAPID keys.

 For this POC, subscriptions are stored in files like `subscriptions/$group_name.jon` with the following data structure: